electron/rfcs/text/0016-save-restore-window-state.md

 - Reference Implementation:
 - Status: **Proposed**

-> [!NOTE]
-> This RFC is part of GSOC 2025 [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6).

 # Save/Restore Window State API

 Currently, Electron does not have any built-in mechanism for saving and restoring the state of BaseWindows, but this is a very common need for apps that want to feel more native.

 ## Summary

-This proposal aims to implement a save/restore window state API for Electron by providing a simple but powerful configuration object `windowStateRestoreOptions` that handles complex edge cases automatically.
+This proposal aims to implement a save/restore window state API for Electron by providing a simple but powerful configuration object `windowStatePersistence` that handles complex edge cases automatically.
 This approach offers a declarative way to configure window persistence behavior while maintaining flexibility for different application needs.
 The object would be optional in the `BaseWindowConstructorOptions`.

 ## Motivation